Preethi0602/Medical-Image-Classifier/README.md

 - Color-codes the risk level (red = high, blue = low)
 - Logs the prediction through a FastAPI endpoint

-The Experiments tab shows all training runs tracked in MLflow — loss curves, AUC metrics, and model versions.
+The Experiments tab shows all training runs tracked in MLflow, loss curves, AUC metrics, and model versions.
 The Registry tab shows which model version is currently deployed.

 ## Results